manik96m/Covid19ImpactAnalysisAPI/README.md

 # Running the project

-  Run this command -> python3 manage.py runserver
+  Run this command -> python3 EmotionController.py